lpardey/manga-app/README.md

 The app receives a URL of a manga from a selected website to:
 1. Generate a directory named after the manga.
-2. Generate a zip file inside the directory for every chapter of the manga.
-(Sorted jpg files will be inside the zip files)
+2. Generate a zip file inside the directory for every chapter of the manga (Sorted jpg files will be inside the zip files).

     Websites for request: